j19sch/j19sch.github.io/posts/2023/20230402-a-backlog-item-is-a-backlog-item-is-a-backlog-item.md

 So you might label them differently, but in the end they are all the same thing: a backlog item.

 Whoever gets to prioritize all the work, benefits from having visibility on all the work.

+## my main message
+- keep backlogs as small as possible
+- add all potential things we can do to increase the value of the product

 ---